I’m about to tell you my monthly income, and I might throw up in my mouth a little bit.

 - Newspaper Column 2: $75

-First of all, you don’t get into writing for the money (clearly) and for years, I worked other jobs while freelance writing (in retail and once as a grocery store cashier).
+First of all, you don’t get into writing for the money (clearly), and for years, I worked other jobs while freelance writing (retail and once as a grocery store cashier).
 Today, I’m always figuring out ways to make a living while making time to write creatively. #thestruggleisreal

 Thankfully, I’ve found a few side gigs that work for me.

 - Freelance Writing (currently): $75 – $1200 per piece, depending on word count and how much the publication pays per word or project.
 Interesting note, national publications do not necessarily pay more than local pubs.
 But, we’ll get to that at a later date.

 - Professional Organizing: $50 per hour.
 I love to organize, it’s like a meditation, so my side hustle is helping others organize the F’ out of their lives.
 (The vibe is, KonMari meets real life.
 See what I mean at @messnomo.)

 I put away 20% every paycheck in two different savings accounts and I’ll tell you why.

 When Chris and I sailed the coast of Baja, Mexico two years ago, I came across Girl Boss by Nasty Gal founder Sophia Amoruso lodged in the dusty bookshelf of Marina Cortez in La Paz.
 I was so jacked to see a book from the “real world.”
 (On a boat in Mexico, that meant anything about fashion.)
 She mentioned the book, The Richest Man in Baylon by George S. Clason, published in 1926.
 It’s a short book filled with stories reminiscent of fairytales that explain saving money in a way that won’t make you feel you’re starving today to eat tomorrow.